-The position will be reviewed during 2022/23 and any amendments needed will be clearly shown in next year's Statement of Accounts.
+The position is currently being reviewed and any amendments needed will be clearly shown in next year's Statement of Accounts.

 6. ASSUMPTIONS MADE ABOUT THE FUTURE AND OTHER MAJOR SOURCES OF ESTIMATION UNCERTAINTY

 The Statement of Accounts contains estimated figures that are based on assumptions made by the PCC Group about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.